reindex-ot/guide.lina.yt/content/docs/setup/_index.md

     sudo dnf swap mesa-va-drivers.i686 mesa-va-drivers-freeworld.i686

-### NVidia GPU drivers
+### NVIDIA GPU drivers

 Fedora Linux ships with the open-source Nouveau/NVK drivers.
 These drivers are recommended for day to day tasks and actually integrate better with Linux in many cases, including tasks related to streaming!
 However, they might not provide the best compatibility/performance, and they also do not support hardware encoding.

 > [!WARNING]
-> If your system has hybrid graphics (e.g. an Intel or AMD CPU with integrated graphics) alongside NVidia, I highly recommend disabling them in your UEFI setup (BIOS) and using the NVidia card exclusively, if possible, unless you really know what you're doing.
-Hybrid graphics can be quite confusing as you might have to manually select which GPU is used by individual apps, and it also works particularly poorly with the NVidia proprietary drivers due to various bugs and missing features in those drivers.
+> If your system has hybrid graphics (e.g. an Intel or AMD CPU with integrated graphics) alongside NVIDIA, I highly recommend disabling them in your UEFI setup (BIOS) and using the NVIDIA card exclusively, if possible, unless you really know what you're doing.
+Hybrid graphics can be quite confusing as you might have to manually select which GPU is used by individual apps, and it also works particularly poorly with the NVIDIA proprietary drivers due to various bugs and missing features in those drivers.

 > [!TIP]
 > This is a quick overview for the most common case.
 Check the [RPM Fusion NVIDIA](https://rpmfusion.org/Howto/NVIDIA) page for more detailed information and steps.

-You will need a **2014 or newer** GPU (Nvidia Maxwell or newer).
+You will need a **2014 or newer** GPU (NVIDIA Maxwell or newer).
 If you have an older GPU, you should stick to the open source Nouveau drivers, as the proprietary drivers no longer support these GPUs (and you will run into a world of pain if you try to use older drivers, since they won't support modern Linux features).

 If you have Turing or newer GPU (Geforce GTX 16xx or any RTX):

     sudo dnf install akmod-nvidia

-If you have an older Maxwell through Volta GPU (Geforce GT/GTX 7xx through 1xxx or Titan V), then the last supported version of the NVidia driver is 580.
+If you have an older Maxwell through Volta GPU (Geforce GT/GTX 7xx through 1xxx or Titan V), then the last supported version of the NVIDIA driver is 580.
 At the time of this writing, this is just `akmod-nvidia`, but it will be split `akmod-nvidia-580xx` very soon.
 Try installing that one first:

     sudo dnf install akmod-nvidia-580xx